hashicorp/terraform-provider-azurerm/.github/pull_request_template.md

 ## Documentation Changes

-- [ ] Documentation is written in International English.
 - [ ] Documentation is written in a helpful and kind way to assist users that may be unfamiliar with the resource / data source.